matt-42/silicon/_docs/0welcome.md

 ###Optional Parameters

+All parameters are required by default.
 GET and POST parameters can be set as optional.

 ```c++
 GET / _hello * get_parameters(_id = optional(int(42)))